The variable forms-format-list specifies the format of the data

 The control file which displays `/etc/passwd' file as demonstrated in the beginning of this manual might look as follows:

-When you construct the value of forms-format-list
+When you construct the value of forms-format-list, you should

 usually either quote the whole value, like this,